gmireles210/seattle-301d60/Wiki.md

 ## Outline Notes For Handlebars.js

--Powerful popular template engine that is simple and has a large community supporting it -Based on Mustache template language
+- Powerful popular template engine that is simple and has a large community supporting it
+- Based on Mustache template language
---How to add it to your project
+-- How to add it to your project
----Download the file and call it from script
+--- Download the file and call it from script
----Use a CDN-hosted version
+--- Use a CDN-hosted version
--Templates
+- Templates
---Recommended way of adding templates to your page is by including them in <script> tags --Remember the attribute type so JS doesn't try to parse them -Expressions
+-- Recommended way of adding templates to your page is by including them in <script> tags -- Remember the attribute type so JS doesn't try to parse them
+- Expressions
---{{}} -- will get HTML escaped by handlebars
+-- {{}} -- will get HTML escaped by handlebars
---{{{}}} -- allows you to print raw HTML
+-- {{{}}} -- allows you to print raw HTML
--Context
+- Context
---use helpers such as:
+-- use helpers such as:
----#each
----#with
+--- #each
+--- #with
---above helpers allow you to access the properties of iterated objects -Helpers
+-- above helpers allow you to access the properties of iterated objects
+- Helpers
---To call a helper, just use it as an expression - {{helpername}}
+-- To call a helper, just use it as an expression - {{helpername}}
---You can pass parameters as well - {{helpername 12345}}
+-- You can pass parameters as well - {{helpername 12345}}
---these are passed as parameters to your helper function -Block Helpers
+-- these are passed as parameters to your helper function
+- Block Helpers
---Like reg. helpers but have an opening and a closing tag --To create a block helper, you again use Handlebars.registerHelper()
+-- Like reg. helpers but have an opening and a closing tag -- To create a block helper, you again use Handlebars.registerHelper()

 ## Outline Notes for Flexbox

--Basic Terminology
+- Basic Terminology
---Main-axis
+-- Main-axis
---Main-start | Main-end
+-- Main-start | Main-end
---Main size
+-- Main size
---Cross axis
+-- Cross axis
---Cross-start | Cross-end
+-- Cross-start | Cross-end
---Cross size
+-- Cross size
--Properties for the Parent (Flex Container)
+- Properties for the Parent (Flex Container)
---Display
---Flex-direction
---Flex-wrap
---Flex-flow
---Justify-content
---Align-items
---Align-content
+-- Display
+-- Flex-direction
+-- Flex-wrap
+-- Flex-flow
+-- Justify-content
+-- Align-items
+-- Align-content
--Properties for the Children
+- Properties for the Children
---Order
---Flex-grow
---Flex-shrink
---Flex-basis
---Flex
---Align-self
+-- Order
+-- Flex-grow
+-- Flex-shrink
+-- Flex-basis
+-- Flex
+-- Align-self

 ## FlexBox Froggy

--Useful CSS playground to practice your CSS skills
+- Useful CSS playground to practice your CSS skills

 ## Official Handlebars.js Documentation: